 The length of the manuscript is an important part of the contract: It is a key factor in determining both the list price and the cost of producing and printing the book.
 Manuscript length is expressed as thousands of words.
-Book length is expressed as the final page count of the book.
+Book length is expressed in multiples of 16-page or 32-page "signatures," which are the number of pages created by folding and gathering paper mill reels or large sheets of paper into a bound book.
+Accordingly, a typical MEP contract may stipulate a manuscript not exceeding 84,000 words, which, excluding the front matter ("prelims") and back matter (usually bibliography and index), will yield a 224-page book of a given trim size and using a page design with a particular typeface.